Oyekunle-Mark/blog/content/posts/booting-a-custom-linux-kernel.md

 ## Conclusion and next steps

 Operating system development is a painful undertaking.
-Even when it involves learning to read and make small changes to the codebase of an already matured kernel like Linux.
+Even when it involves learning to read and make small changes to the codebase of an already-matured kernel like Linux.
 The ability to quickly run the kernel in a VM like QEMU and attach GDB to it for debugging makes the experience less of a pain.

-For next steps, I will be diving into [Understanding the Linux Kernel](https://amzn.eu/d/cmMIN5d).
-The book is dated, but I expect it to be sufficient in getting me from kernel noob, to being ready to hack the kernel.
+For the next steps, I will be diving into [Understanding the Linux Kernel](https://amzn.eu/d/cmMIN5d).
+The book is dated, but I expect it to be sufficient in getting me from kernel noob to being ready to hack the kernel.
 You might be seeing more posts from me on the Linux kernel internals as I progress through the book and dive into the implementation of the kernel.

 Thanks for following along.